unrealwork/atsd-use-cases/how-to/docker/README.md

 ![](images/sender-status.png)

-The target service should be now receiving the following JSON payload:
+The target service should now receive the following JSON payload:

 ```json
 {